 5. Automated Moderation

-Although artificial intelligence handles the moderation process instead of humans, it is not nearly perfect.
+Although artificial intelligence handles the moderation process in place of humans, it is not nearly perfect.
 Drawbacks arise when the system fails to recognize complex penalties, and instead allows harmful content to be published and harm the members.

-In Spite of that, automated moderation is still highly considered as the real deal since it offers high scalability and efficiency.
+Regardless, automated moderation is still highly considered the real deal since it offers high scalability and efficiency.
 Not all types of user posts are suitable to be checked by AI alone.
 Some details require diverse reasoning and deeper interpretation that only humans can do.
-With automated moderation, it is best to pair it with a human moderators to make the best out of it.
+With automated moderation, it is best to pair it with human moderators to make the best out of it.

 That concludes the list of content moderation methods with their strengths and weaknesses.
 Depending on who your audience or members are, take the time to scrutinize each method individually and choose one for your brand wisely.